ronenl1/kubernetes-the-hard-way/docs/13-smoke-test.md

 Accept-Ranges: bytes
 ```

-Switch back to the previous terminal and stop the port forwarding to the `nginx` pod:
+Switch back to the previous terminal and stop the port forwarding to the `nginx` pod (CTRL+C):

 ```
 Forwarding from 127.0.0.1:8080 -> 80